November 28 - November 29$295

 Kathleen trained as a chef at the Bennelong Restaurant and has worked for many years in catering.
 She now works as a teacher and enjoys passing on cooking and gardening skills to the younger generation.
 Kathleen was awarded a NSW Premier’s Environment Scholarship and has won a sustainable garden award for her own garden.
 She has sold many of her preserves at market stalls and has also won prizes at local shows for her preserves and honey.
 Kathleen enjoys transforming her home grown organic produce into food that can be enjoyed year long.
 Her larder is stocked with preserves that include green tomato sauce, dried figs, preserved lemons, pickled olives, passionfruit cordial, pumpkin soup and native raspberry jam all grown in her garden.
 Kathleen will share her recipes and tips with you in this practical workshop.

-- Bottling of fruit – the Fowlers’ Vacola method and colorful art of storing fruit
+- Bottling a range of fruit & vegetables – the Fowlers’ Vacola method and the colourful art of storing fruit

 - Storing of fruits and vegetables.

 - Preparation of fruits and vegetables such as blanching and other methods.

 - Sauces and accompaniments – for example using surplus tomatoes from the garden

 - Drying and dehydration – Using dehydrators and by harvesting natural energy from the sun to preserve tasty easy and convenient to use food.

 - Making a range of fermented products such as Kombucha, Kim Chee, and Sauerkraut